soasis/text/documentation/source/design/lucky 7 extensions/state.rst

 Separate Encode/Decode States
 -----------------------------

 It is no secret that encoding and decoding may carrying with them separate states.
 While converting from a legacy encoding to Unicode may require maintenance of a shift state or code unit modifier, the opposite direction may not need any at all.
-Therefore, as an optimization, an encoding object can define both an ``encode_state`` and a ``decode_state``, seperate from each other.
-As an example, here is a (simplified) version of how :doc:`ztd::text::execution </api/encodings/execution>`, the encoding for the Locale-based Runtime Execution Encoding, has two seperate states that need to be initialized in different manners:
+Therefore, as an optimization, an encoding object can define both an ``encode_state`` and a ``decode_state``, separate from each other.
+As an example, here is a (simplified) version of how :doc:`ztd::text::execution </api/encodings/execution>`, the encoding for the Locale-based Runtime Execution Encoding, has two separate states that need to be initialized in different manners:

 .. literalinclude:: /../../examples/documentation/snippets/source/runtime_locale_encoding.cpp
 	:language: cpp